UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team33-CLIP-CoCa.md

 | OpenAI ViT-L/14  | ![opanai-ViT-L14-sriracha](assets/images/team-33/openAI-ViT-L:14-sriracha.png)  |
 | LAION ViT-L/14-400m  | ![laion-ViT-L14-sriracha](assets/images/team-33/laion-L:14-sriracha.png)  |

-Here the CLILP demonstrates its ability to learn the meaning of more obscure words.
+Here the CLIP demonstrates its ability to learn the meaning of more obscure words.
 Six out of seven models have a large attention hotspot on the sriracha container at the top of the image.
 While sriracha is a distinctly red sauce, the lighting in the photo changes the color to be a darker red.
 Moreover, the other red areas of the image near the meat on the bottom right are not positively identified as sriracha.
 We can infer that sriracha was a image-text pair probably included in all pretraining datasets, because its meaning can't be derived from other english words; its originally a Thai word.

 The ViT-B/32 models continue to have the largest attention hotspots, which makes intuitive sense because of its larger patch size and thus lower level of granularity; a positive attention hit on a patch will occupy at minimum the entirety of the 32x32 patch.